 Previous studies: Anna University and Ohio State University, Industrial Engineering

 Nima worked as a lean engineer with Nokia for five years before joining the LGO program.
-After interning at Boeing, she joined J&J’s supply chain management team after graduation.
-With eight years of experience as a J&J manager since then, Nima manages the manufacturing operations of contract suppliers for Janssen in the North America region to ensure access to capacity, technologies, and efficiencies.
+After interning at Boeing, she joined J&J’s supply chain management team.
+With many years of experience as a J&J manager since then, Nima leads the Malvern, PA Janssen site.

 At LGO: MBA & SM Engineering Systems